[HISTORY: Adopted by the Mayor and Council of the Borough of Westville 10-11-2000 (Ch. 63 of the 1974 Code). Amendments noted where applicable.]

 A certificate of occupancy issued as provided herein shall be valid for a period of 60 days from its issuance.

-The owner, operator and/or registered agent shall be charged a fee of $50 per unit for the initial inspection.
-If additional reinspection is required, an additional fee of $25 per unit must be paid.
+The owner, operator and/or registered agent shall be charged a fee of $60 per unit for the initial inspection.
+If additional reinspections are required, the fees are as follows:

 Violations and penalties.

 The penalty for a violation of this chapter for failure to obtain a certificate of occupancy as provided herein or for the failure to register as required herein shall be:

 For a first offender: a fine of not less than $100 nor more than $250, and/or community service to be set at the discretion of the Municipal Judge.